wel51x/CarND-LaneLines-P1/writeup.md

 ![alt text][image3]

-### 2. Identify potential shortcomings with your current pipeline
+### 2. Potential shortcomings with your current setup

-One potential shortcoming would be what would happen when ...

-Another shortcoming could be ...
+The challenge video output suggests several problems:
+  - shadows create an issue
+  - sharp curves can create issues
+  - lines detected as part of objects such as bridges create issues

 ### 3. Suggest possible improvements to your pipeline

-A possible improvement would be to ...
+A possible improvement would be to parameterize some of the functionality -when trying to determine polygon vertices

-Another potential improvement could be to ...